We all want to catch more catfish and we would prefer to catch more sooner than later.

 - Are Catfish in Rivers?

-- How do we Find Catfish in The Rivers?
+- How to Find Catfish in a River

 - More on The Catfish Hide And Seek Game

 - Best Time of Day to Catch Catfish

 - What’s The Best Bait For Catfish in a River?

 Disclosure: At BonfireBob, we recommend products based on unbiased research, however, BonfireBob.com is reader-supported and as an Amazon Associate we earn from qualifying purchases if you shop through the links on this page.
 For more information, see disclosure here.

 It naturally sparked my interest to just write a quick blog post about overall tactics you can use to catch more catfish on the rivers and yes, we will cover when the best time catch catfish on rivers really is as well.